DeepaliDPatel/DeepaliDPatel.github.io/README.md

    - Analyzed correlation plots, dependency between each feature and target variable
    - Used Linear Regression and Random forest to compare the performance, resulting in 93% Testing accuracy for Linear Regression vs 95% testing accuracy for Random Forest

+## 4. Exploratory Data Analysis on Black Friday Sales data

+   -	Perform demographic data analysis on black Friday sales dataset in Python
+   -	Presented Quantitative business driven ideas for black Friday sales that could help boost the sales up by at least 21%